 To ensure that our project and its outputs are useful to managers, we will work closely with resource managers to translate our results.
 The results of this study will provide information on regional population connectivity and help Gulf of Mexico resource managers make informed decisions regarding current and future MPAs for shallow and mesophotic coral ecosystems.

-This work is part of the Regional Ecosystem Prediction Program.
+This work is part of the Regional Ecosystem Prediction Program and funded by NCCOS and the Office of Ocean Exploration and Research in collaboration with the Office of National Marine Sanctuaries and the National Marine Fisheries Service’s Southeast Regional Office.
 It is led by Santiago Herrera (Lehigh University), and represents a collaboration of 16 scientists at seven different universities, three federal laboratories (NOAA’s National Centers for Coastal Ocean Science and Southeast Fisheries Science Center, and the U.S. Geological Survey), and the Smithsonian Institution.